-You probably don’t even know why you worry about what others think of you so much.
-You just know you do.
-However, by giving so much importance to other people’s opinions of you, you give your power over to them and allow them to affect how you feel and view yourself.
+Since you don’t even know why you worry about what others think of you so much, you may have no idea where to start or what to do to stop caring about people’s opinions.
+Unfortunately, when you give so much importance to what others think of you, you hand your power over to them and allow them to affect how you feel and view yourself.
 It is like letting someone else own your life and control your thoughts and actions.

-Since you can’t control what people think, worrying about what others think of you is just a waste of your precious time.
-So, if you don’t know why you worry about what others think of you so much, this post will give you some ideas on what could be causing it.
-We shall also discuss how to stop worrying about what others think of you so you can be free and happier.
+You must realize that you can’t control what people think; hence worrying about what others think of you is just a waste of your precious time.
+If you don’t know why you worry about what others think of you so much, this post will give you some ideas on what could be causing it.
+We shall also discuss how to stop caring about others’ opinions of you so you can be free and happier.

 Why You Worry about What Others Think So Much